 2. Select objects Objects can be selected in different ways:

 Drawing a polygon, rectangle or circle on the map (Figure 12): all intersecting and enclosed objects are selected.
-The selection mode can be chosen with the upper three icons shown .
+The selection mode can be chosen with the upper three icons shown in Figure 12.

-Based on values of their properties in an objects query dialog (Figure 13).
-This selection mode can be chosen with the
+Based on values of their properties set in an objects query dialog (Figure 13).
+The shown selection of properties are defined directly in the database.
+See “design module tables” for details.
+This selection mode can be chosen with the 4th icon at the bottom shown in Figure 12 .

 Figure 13, select objects by query dialog.